OrlovAlexandr/GAN_mnist_practice/README.md

 - **Discriminator Training Strategies**: Includes options for using gradient penalty or weight clipping during discriminator training.
 - **Tensorboard Integration**: Logs metrics, histograms, and images to Tensorboard for easy monitoring of the training process.
 - **Flask Web Interface**: Manage and monitor the GAN training process from your browser.
+- **View Latest Generated Image**: Display the most recent output image on the web interface.
 - **Save Model and Output**: Automatically saves the trained generator model and generated images at specified intervals.

 ## Project Structure